Serenity0204/Little-File-System/README.md

 * "lfs open {filename}.txt" to open the file, and click the file to start entering text
 * "lfs save" to save the most recent opened file
 * "lfs del {filename}.txt" to delete the file
+* "lfs clear" to clear all the folders and files

 ## Demo
 use this to generate image link: https://postimages.org/